Leaving Duke (Voluntary and Involuntary) Policy

 1 month (APPs are required to provide a 3-month written notice)

-• 50% of accrued and unused Short-Term Bank hours are viable if a staff member’s length of employment is greater than 90 calendar days but less than one year.
+• 50% of accrued and unused Short-Term Bank hours are eligible for payout if employee’s continuous service is greater than 90 calendar days but less than one year

-• 100% of accrued and unused Short-Term Bank hours are viable if a staff member’s service is one year or more.
+• 100% of accrued and unused Short-Term Bank hours are eligible for payout if employee’s continuous service is one year or more

-100% of accrued and unused Short-Term Bank and Long-Term Bank hours are viable.
+• 100% of accrued and unused Short-Term Bank and Long-Term Bank hours are eligible for payout

 • All staff members receive 100% pay for accrued and unused vacation and discretionary holidays if termination occurs after the orientation and evaluation period.